iamproperty/iamproperty.github.io/.github/pull_request_template.md

 - [ ] The pull request command has been ran `npm run pull-request`
 - [ ] New components work as a Vue component, Web component and as static HTML
+- [ ] New components added as an export to src/index.js